raganwald-deprecated/homoiconic/2009-05-01/optimism.md

 **Preamble**

 *Thank you, thank you.
 I am really grateful to hear such enthusiastic applause from people I admire so much.
 And thank you, Curator [Pete Forde](http://www.peteforde.com/ "Pete Forde"), for inviting me back to speak at **RubyFringe 2.0**.
-Last year I kind of invited myself to give a presentation at [RubyFringe](http://rubyfringe.com/ "RubyFringe: Deep nerd tech with punk rock spirit."), and as I said at the time, I wasn't sure if the conference was about the fringe of Ruby Culture or about the Fringe of Ruby itself.*
+Last year I kind of invited myself to give a presentation at [RubyFringe](http://rubyfringe.com/ "RubyFringe: Deep nerd tech with punk rock spirit."), and as I said at the time, I wasn't sure if the conference was about the fringe of Ruby Culture or about the fringe of Ruby itself.*

-*I went with discussing the Fringe of the Ruby Language, namely Ruby that writes Ruby ("[Ruby.rewrite(Ruby)](http://www.infoq.com/presentations/braithwaite-rewrite-ruby "InfoQ: Ruby.rewrite(Ruby)")").
+*I went with discussing the fringe of the Ruby Language, namely [Ruby.rewrite(Ruby)](http://www.infoq.com/presentations/braithwaite-rewrite-ruby "InfoQ: Ruby.rewrite(Ruby)").
 So I think I had pretty much the most boring talk of the conference.
 And I did so with slides that consisted entirely of screen shots from inside TextMate.
 On top of that, I didn't get much sleep before my talk and I had to follow [Giles Bowkett](http://gilesbowkett.blogspot.com/ "Giles Bowkett") and [Damien Katz](http://damienkatz.net/ "Damien Katz").*

 *After that, I considered myself lucky to get out of the room without having to duck any flying produce, much less be invited back for another round.
 But here we are, and this time I'm determined to give the most unexciting talk of the conference again.
 There are no slides, I'm just going to read a speech the old fashioned way.*